Environmental Studies Major:

 Three hours classroom and four hours laboratory a week.
 Generally offered in the fall in a two-year alternating sequence with 340.

 Attributes: ES Applications of Env Sci Crs

 348 Computer Simulation Modeling

 Computer simulation modeling is a way to develop scientific understanding.
 A key element of computational science, computer simulation modeling is the representation of systems with mathematics; computers do the mathematical calculation.
 This course considers biological, chemical, and physical systems, with interdisciplinary applications in environmental science and other fields.
 For the course project, students model systems related to their individual interests.
 No experience with computer programming or calculus is required.

-406 Seminar in Adv Top in Env St
+406 Seminar in Advanced Topics in Environmental Studies

 A keystone seminar designed to integrate and apply students' past coursework, internships, and other educational experiences, and to provide a basis for future professional and academic endeavors.
 The course format varies depending on faculty and student interests, and scholarly concerns in the field.
 Course components may include developing written and oral presentations, reading and discussing primary literature, and defining and performing individual or group research.
 Students in this course will be particularly responsible for acquiring and disseminating knowledge.
 This course is not equivalent to an independent study or independent research course.

 Prerequisite: Senior standing or permission of the instructor.
 Normally offered in Spring semester.

 The following course is offered during Summer School only.